 “No,” I responded.
 “I’ve never been there.
 But that’s where my grandparents were from.
 My grandmother used to make all this food.”

 I waved my hand toward the chalkboard, then paused.
 My throat felt tight, and my eyes were starting to water.

 “She used to make pastries like this,” I said, pointing to the counter, as I forced myself not to cry.

 “Lucky you,” he said, and grinned.

 I didn’t bother to correct him or explain anything about my relationship with my grandmother and her cooking.
 Instead, I let my gaze leap from shelf to shelf, as I tried to decide which of those luscious-looking delicacies I was going to order and enjoy.

 Patty Somlo’s most recent book, Hairway to Heaven Stories, was published by Cherry Castle Publishing, a Black-owned press committed to literary activism.
 Hairway was a Finalist in the American Fiction Awards and Best Book Awards.
 Two of Somlo’s previous books, The First to Disappear (Spuyten Duyvil) and Even When Trapped Behind Clouds: A Memoir of Quiet Grace (WiDo Publishing), were Finalists in several book contests.
-She received Honorable Mention for Fiction in the Women’s National Book Association Contest, was a Finalist in the Parks and Points Essay Contest, and had an essay selected as Notable for Best American Essays.Discover more from Patty Somlo.
+Her work has appeared in Guernica, Gravel, Sheepshead Review, Under the Sun, the Los Angeles Review, The Nassau Review, and over 30 anthologies.
+She received Honorable Mention for Fiction in the Women’s National Book Association Contest, was a Finalist in the Parks and Points Essay Contest and in the J.F.
+Powers Short Fiction Contest, had an essay selected as Notable for Best American Essays, and has been nominated for the Pushcart Prize and Best of the Net multiple times.Discover more from Patty Somlo.